allenai/ai2thor/WEBGL.md

 You can call Unity functions from javascript, and javascript functions from C#.
 [Read more here](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).

-For Thor we have a simple callback interface for initialization, events, and event's metadata.
+For AI2-THOR we have a simple callback interface for initialization, events, and event's metadata.

 In your javascript code you can register the following callbacks: